Karma Tashi Ling

 Kagyu Tibetan Buddhist Meditation Society

-The historical Buddha traveled to Sarnath, in northern India, where he began to offer teachings based on his own experience to a small assembly at a place called Deer Park.
+The Buddha traveled to Sarnath, in northern India, where he began to offer teachings based on his own experience to a small assembly at a place called Deer Park.
 These teachings, known as the "dharma", meaning the "truth", were a discourse between the Buddha and his disciples on philosophy and view, as well as practical instructions on how to relate to everyday life and how to work with one's own mind.
 These teachings, known as the "buddha-dharma", meaning "teachings of the awakened one", encompass what is known today as Buddhism.

 The teachings of the Buddha show the path and practices that lead to the state of complete enlightenment, the freedom from cyclic existence known as samsara.
 Buddha proclaims in his teachings that all sentient beings have the potential of wakefulness within, which can be fully realized through the methods on the path.
 The process of awakening mainly consists of two elements of accumulation of merit and wisdom through developing the right philosophical view and then going through the process of meditation practice.
 The methods of the path are passed down from generation to generation, which is known in Vajrayana as the "lineage."

 Thrangu Rinpoche has provided an explanation of the renowned Twelve Deeds of the Buddha which may be found here.